boomboomllc/boomboomllc.github.io/tos.md

 #### 5.2 Age-Based Restrictions

+Users must be 18 or older to access the full-features of our Services.
+Users must be 13 or older to access our Services at all.

 Users under the age of 13 may **not**:

 - Access or use any of our provided Services.